 Frequently, patients with Asperger's develop highly focused, high-intensity interests in specific things, such as trains or art.
 With help, this is often channelled into productive work/study or volunteering, which people with Asperger's then consider to be a vital part of their mental well-being.

 Supporting patients with Asperger's

 Asperger's is not a curable condition - those who have it will live with it all their lives.
 Because of this, it is important to have methods of supporting them in their day-to-day activities.

-The most important thing to remember when interacting with a person with Asperger's is presenting information in as clear a way as possible.
-Talking clearly, and giving them time to process what you have said properly is key.
+The most important thing to remember when interacting with a person with Asperger's is to present information as clearly as possible.
+Talking clearly and giving them time to process what you have said properly is key.

 In terms of information presentation, patients with Asperger's often find it easier to process things visually.
 Related to this, the way in which the minds of people with Asperger's process information, results in them taking a long time to make, what we would consider, simple decisions such as what to eat for lunch (their brain, does not automatically register a lot of information as unimportant).
 To help with this, restricting the options people have to choose from and creating routines that leave as little decision making as possible can be beneficial.

 One of the main difficulties regarding work, for people with Asperger's, is that if they learn to do something a certain way it is near impossible for them to do it any other way.
 As such, if they learn an inefficient or faulty method for doing something, they will continue doing it that way even when they recognise that it doesn't work.

 Sitting down with them and guiding them through the correct way of doing things is the best way of helping them break out of the loop of doing things a certain way.

 Helping patients with Asperger's play